We've Got a Fuzzbox and We're Gonna Use It: Biography

 The band signed to WEA and, for their next album, Big Bang!
 (1989), made an abrupt change and reinvented themselves as a slick dance-pop vocal group.
 The songs "Pink Sunshine", "Fast Forward Futurama" and "International Rescue" were all produced by Andy Richards and co-written by Liam Sternberg.
 The first three singles from the album, "International Rescue" (UK No. 11), "Pink Sunshine" (UK No. 14) and "Self!"
 (UK No. 24), all reached the UK Top 30, and a fourth single released from the album, a cover of Yoko Ono's "Walking on Thin Ice", peaked at No. 76.
 "Self!" also became the group's only charting single in the United States when it peaked at number 16 on the US Billboard Modern Rock chart and number 35 on the US Billboards Dance Music Club Play chart.

-In 1990, they began work on a new album entitled Out Of This World, but the project was halted after the release of the first single "Your Loss, My Gain" due to 'musical differences'.
-Perks decided to continue a solo career under the name of Vix, whilst the other three members left the music industry.
+They began work on a new album titled Out Of This World in 1990, but the project was halted after the release of the first single "Your Loss, My Gain" due to 'musical differences'.
+Perks decided to continue a solo career under the name of Vix, while the other three members left the music industry.
 They reunited in 2008 and appeared at the Birmingham Pride festival.
 Previously unreleased material was issued as Fuzz and Nonsense and From Rules and Regulations to Pink Sunshine, featuring tracks originally slated for Out Of This World.
-An album was later released of their two radio sessions for John Peel and sessions for Janice Long's show, entitled Love Is a Slug: Complete BBC Sessions.
-Peel-show listeners voted "Rules and Regulations" number 31 in the Festive Fifty in 1986.
+An album was later released of their two radio sessions for John Peel and sessions for Janice Long's show, titled Love Is a Slug: Complete BBC Sessions.
+Peel Show listeners voted "Rules and Regulations" number 31 in the Festive Fifty in 1986.

-In October 2004 a compilation of Fuzzbox singles and alternative mixes entitled Look At The Hits On That was released, complete with a DVD of their promotional videos – most of which were publicly unavailable until that release.
+In October 2004 a compilation of Fuzzbox singles and alternative mixes, titled Look At The Hits On That, was released – together with a DVD of their promotional videos, most of which were publicly unavailable until that release.

 Television appearances

-T.V. appearances by the group include MTV, Going Live, Jim'll Fix It, The Old Grey Whistle Test, and eight performances on Top of the Pops.
+TV appearances by the group include MTV, Going Live, Jim'll Fix It, The Old Grey Whistle Test, and eight performances on Top of the Pops.
 Fuzzbox performed "Pink Sunshine" on Ghost Train on a sunny Saturday morning in 1989; halfway through their performance, their backing tape rewound and started again.